apache/shenyu-website/versioned_docs/version-2.4.3/deployment/deployment-k8s.md

 > Catalog
 >
-> I. Using h2 as a database
+> Example 1: Using h2 as a database
 >
 > 1. create nameSpace and configMap
 > 2. deploying shenyu-admin
 > 3. deploy shenyu-bootstrap
-> II.
-Use mysql as the database
 >
+> Example 2: Use mysql as the database
+>
 > Similar to the h2 process, there are two points to note
 >
-> 1. you need to load [mysql-connector.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.18/mysql-connector-java-8.0.18.jar), so you need a place to store the file
+> 1. you need to load [mysql-connector.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.18/mysql-connector-java-8.0.18.jar), the download command is executed when the container is started
 > 2. you need to specify an external mysql database configuration to proxy the external mysql database via endpoint
 >
 > The process is as follows.
 >
 > 1. create nameSpace and configMap
 > 2. create endpoint to proxy external mysql
-> 3. create pv store mysql-connector.jar
-> 4. deploy shenyu-admin
+> 3. deploy shenyu-admin
-> 5. deploy shenyu-bootstrap
+> 4. deploy shenyu-bootstrap

-## I. Using h2 as a database
+## Example 1: Using h2 as a database

 ### 1. Create nameSpace and configMap